mietek/halcyon-website/pages/index.md

 Halcyon is written in [GNU _bash_](https://gnu.org/software/bash/), using the [_bashmenot_](https://bashmenot.mietek.io/) library.

-- Dive into the [Halcyon source code](https://github.com/mietek/halcyon) to understand how it all works.
+- Read the [Halcyon source code](https://github.com/mietek/halcyon) to understand how it works.

 About